OscarEEC249/JavaSample/vsts-definitions-scripts/README.md

 To complete that you just have to run the Powershell script CreateInitialResources.ps1 with the following parameters:

-    SubscriptionId     --> Azure SubscriptionId to work on it ADApplicationName  --> Name for the Aplication to registrate on Azure Active Directory HomePage           --> Main page of the Application, normaly http://localhost ResourceGroupName  --> Name for the new Resource Group
+    SubscriptionId     --> Azure SubscriptionID to work on it ADApplicationName  --> Name for the Aplication to registrate on Azure Active Directory HomePage           --> Main page of the Application, normaly http://localhost ResourceGroupName  --> Name for the new Resource Group